So, you’re looking to invest in a PCP air rifle?

 But how do you do that?

-You can go the Google route, doing all the research yourself and sifting through ten or twelve contradictory opinions for the truth.
-That can be really time-consuming.
+Sure, you can go the Google route, doing all the research yourself and sifting through ten or twelve contradictory opinions for the truth.

-Or, you could simply read this article.
-I’ll discuss what a PCP air rifle is, how to pick the best one, the safety concerns these rifles bring and the proper operation of one of these intriguing guns.
+I’ll review the best PCP air rifles and talk about, what a PCP air rifle is, how to pick the best one, the safety concerns these rifles bring, and the proper operation of one of these intriguing guns.

 Best PCP Air Rifles Compared

 |Crosman Benjamin Discovery Pre-Charged Pneumatic PCP Dual Fuel .22 Air Rifle and Pump||$349.93||Buy on Amazon|

 |Benjamin Marauder Synthetic Stock Pellet Air Rifle||from $399.99||Buy on Amazon|

 Unlike CO2 or spring-loaded air rifles, a PCP or Pre-Charged Pneumatic rifle features a large reservoir that is filled with charged (or pressurized) air.
 In other words, the rifle stores air in order to shoot out the pellets.

 The method for getting air into the gun differs from gun to gun.

 There are guns you pump up by hand, ones that must only be pumped once, and precharged ones that you have to have a special tank and pump system for.